The regular lines of antigen-antibody

 Virus: SuHV-1.
 Serum was taken 13 days after nasal infection.
 Virus-serum mixtures were incubated at 37 oC, and titers were recorded by inoculation of cultures after 3, 6, 12, and 24 hours.
 K0 and K1: no complement (K0) or heat-inactivated complement (K1) was added at the start of virus-serum incubation.
 For the reactions 1-1, 2-2, 3-3, and 4 complement was added at the start of incubation and after 5, 11, and 23 hours, respectively.

-Fig. 8 shows results obtained in neutralization tests with serum from a nasally infected pig during the first 21 days after infection.
+Figure 8 shows results obtained in neutralization tests with serum from a nasally infected pig during the first 21 days after infection.
 Tests were performed with reaction at 37 oC for 24 hours.
 Sera were treated with 2-mercaptoethanol to inactivate IgM antibodies, and both treated and non-treated samples were tested with and without the addition of complement.
-Regarding the virus-inactivation titers of the non-neutralizing and neutralizing IgM and IgG antibodies visualized by the action of complement, see the legend in Fig. 8.
-Titers are determined by the reacting antibodies in the highest concentrations, which in conventional tests will be neutralizing and in complement-dependent tests will be non-neutralizing antibodies.
+Regarding the virus-inactivation titers of the non-neutralizing and neutralizing IgM and IgG antibodies visualized by the action of complement, see the legend in Figure 8.
+Titers are determined by the reacting antibodies in the highest concentrations, which in conventional tests will be neutralizing and in complement-enriched tests will be non-neutralizing antibodies.

 Figure 8.
 Effect of complement on reactions in conventional and complement-enriched neutralization tests for sera collected from an animal during the first 21 days after nasal infection.
 From Bitsch and Eskildsen 1982 [2].